-The mic comes with two key pieces: shock mount and furry windshield.
+The mic comes with two key pieces: a shock mount and furry windshield.

 - The Rycote Lyre shock mount reduces unwanted vibrations and noise from handling the camera and from cable movement.

 - The furry windshield reduces wind and other environmental noises that can drown you out.

 The mic draws power through the cable and doesn’t require additional batteries.
 The mic has a cardioid polar pattern and weighs just 42 grams.

 To mount this mic to your GoPro, you might want to add a housing like this one by Artman.
 It fits the Hero5, Hero6, and Hero7 cameras.